shermanhung/AI-Music-Test/_portfolio/portfolio-1.md

 Fairy Lied is a gothic metal band in which I serve as the drummer.
 The band creates original works that fuse dark, introspective lyricism with groove-driven rhythmic energy.
 Our music explores the emotional interplay between despair and hope, transforming intensity and darkness into channels of creative and expressive inspiration.

 The following songs were composed collaboratively by our band members (guitarist, bassist, vocalist, keyboardist, and drummer).
 The guitarist typically outlines the initial song structure, after which I compose the drum parts accordingly.
-Each piece is accompanied by its corresponding audio recording and a PDF drum transcription.
+Each piece is presented with its title and composition date, along with the corresponding audio recording and a PDF drum transcription.

-## My Way
+## My Way - 20240116

 [![Fairy Lied - My Way](https://markdown-videos-api.jorgenkh.no/url?url=https%3A%2F%2Fwww.youtube.com%2Fwatch%3Fv%3DECi6ZL3AEmM)](https://www.youtube.com/watch?v=ECi6ZL3AEmM)